 In terms of composition, the narrow alleyway forces our eyes towards the distance causing us to see different stories on our way through.
 Rodriguez seems to like using camera composition and editing to tell a story rather than working with a single subject.

 Some may see this shot, with all the different colours and textures, as distracting and messy without a central character.
 But in truth, urban photography such as this, is about living in the moment and not waiting for something truly unique.

 The small interactions, juxtaposition of lives and various characters make the shot more genuine and not staged.
 Rodriguez frames the energy of the story through his editing which draws us in further to inspect the finer details.

 A photographer with a good sense of direction and style will be easy to hack.
-You’ll see repetitive themes, constant lighting techniques, uses of certain colours etc., this will help you in your emulation.
+You’ll see repetitive themes, constant lighting techniques uses of certain colours etc., this will help you in your emulation.

-If you’re an iPhotography student, then upload it to the gallery so we can check it out.
-If you aren’t then tag us on Facebook, Twitter, Pinterest and Instagram.
+If you’re an iPhotography member, then upload it to the gallery so we can check it out.
+If you aren’t then tag us on Facebook, Twitter and Instagram.